 DON’T FORGET TO CONTINUE BUILDING YOUR BUSINESS FOUNDATION

-While you’re working with your beta tester clients you’ll want to continue building a solid foundation for you business.
-You’ll also want to read about ways to grow your business and continue learning new skills to uplevel your services.
+While you’re working with your beta tester clients you’ll want to continue building a solid foundation for your business.
+You’ll also want to read about ways to grow your business and continue learning new skills.

 So to sum it up, the fastest way to get your VA business started is to set up the basics and jump in!